 They generally have a stolen credit card available and purchase products that they genuinely want.
 They have them posted express to an address, track them, await the delivery, and take receipt of them.
 So as not to be traced, they may generally place a fake name on the parcel and instruct the postal service that it may be “left without a signature” or “in a safe place”, and that way, they can retrieve the parcel without raising suspicion.
 Sometimes, they may target a vacant property, have the parcel sent there, and collect it while no one is around.
 They find creative ways of retrieving their packages.

-Tips on Detecting Fraud
+🔍Tips on Detecting Fraud

 If for any reason a transaction doesn’t look right, these tips will assist in determining if they are legitimate or not.
+Fraud detection isn’t about paranoia; it’s about patterns.

 - Check the country of issue.